-Coverage of the portable facility at a site is for a limited time, not to exceed two (2) years.
-However, when related to a specific project, two six-month extensions may be granted upon request.
-The Permittee must submit the request to Ecology in writing, at least 30 days before the facility will exceed two years at a site and explain why a six-month extension is warranted.

 The Permittee of the portable facility must submit a completed and signed “Portable Facility Notification of Intent to Begin Operation” form (ECY 070-36) no less than ten (10) days before beginning each operation at a new location.
-The form must be sent to the Water Quality Permit Coordinator at the appropriate Ecology regional office for where the site and operation is located.
-The Permittee must also complete requirements for new discharges (S9.A.3.a and b above) if the new location will have a discharge to surface waters.
+The form must be sent to the appropriate Ecology regional office for where the site and operation is located.
+The Permittee must also complete requirements for new discharges (S12.A.4.a and b above) if the new location will have a discharge to surface waters.

-Upon completion of the portable operation, the Permittee must restore all areas affected by the operation in accordance with the “Site Restoration” portion of the “Notice of Intent to Begin Operations” form submitted to Ecology prior to beginning operations.
+Upon completion of the portable operation, the Permittee must restore all areas affected by the operation in accordance with the “Site Restoration” portion of the “Notice of Intent to Begin Operations” form (ECY 070-36) submitted to Ecology prior to beginning operations.

 Site restoration must include: